hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 events she needs through gossip alone.
 Gossip will detect this situation and make a call through the Consensus module interface to notify Execution that the node is behind.
 Execution will then initiate reconnect.

-Fundamentally, Execution is responsible for reconnect, but it cannot differentiate between a quiescent network or a behind node just by looking at the lack of rounds coming from Consensus.
-So Consensus **must** tell Execution if it knows that it cannot proceed in creating rounds because the node itself is bad, vs. a quiescent network which is able to create rounds (if there were any transactions).

 #### Roster Changes

 At runtime, it is possible that the roster will change dynamically (as happens with the dynamic address book feature).